 The meetings might be 3-5 days in duration and restricted to <60 people.
 In general, the concept is similar to the Gordon Conferences.

-FHL will select two proposals from applications received by -insert date here.
+FHL will select two proposals from applications received by September 15th of the prior year.
 The FHL Advisory Committee will make a selection based on quality, relevance of proposals, involvement of young scientists, students, and international participants, as well as plans for fund-raising.
 Organizers would be responsible for setting the theme, selecting the participants, fund-raising, and advertising.

-To catalyze the symposia, FHL will offer $5K to the organizers of each meeting, as well as logistical assistance of the local coordinator, Ms. Rachel Anderson.
-Rachel provided splendid support for the Centennial Symposia, organizing travel, reimbursements, printing of conference materials, meals, arranging receptions, purchasing of supplies and materials, etc. The financing of the meetings will require that the organiers have a specific plan to raise the additional funding needed, e.g. registration fees, vendor-sponsors, and grant proposals.
-Experience gained with the Centennial Symposia indicates that the typical budget requires approximately $1000 per participant (including room, board, sponsor, grants, registration fees if any).
+To catalyze the symposia, FHL will offer $5K to the organizers of each meeting, as well as logistical assistance of the local coordinator, Bern Holthuis.
+Bern will assist with organizing travel and reimbursements, printing conference materials, arranging meals and receptions, purchasing supplies and materials, etc. The financing of the meetings will require that the organizers have a specific plan to raise the additional funding needed, e.g. registration fees, vendor-sponsors, and grant proposals.
+Experience gained with the FHL Centennial Symposia indicates that the typical budget requires approximately $1000 per participant (including room, board, sponsor, grants, registration fees if any).
 Room and board is $110 per participant per day, and additional funding covers costs of honoraria, travel, special receptions, field trips, whale-watching or other cruises, etc.